-Author, broadcaster and railway historian Christian Wolmar unveiled a picture of the former Great Northern Railway Enfield terminus which closed to passengers in 1910 when the line from Wood Green was extended to Hertford North and later to Stevanage.
-The building was finally demolished in 1984 when the Galdbeck Way housing development was constructed.
+Author, broadcaster and railway historian Christian Wolmar unveiled a picture of the former Great Northern Railway Enfield terminus which closed to passengers in 1910 when the line from Wood Green was extended to Cuffley and later to Stevanage.
+The building was finally demolished in 1984 when the Gladbeck Way housing development was constructed.

-Dr Michael Robinson-Taylor and his sister Pauline unveiled a picture of the Windmill which until 1904 stood at to top of Windmill Hill adjacent to St Mary Magdalene Church.
-Michael and Pauline are direct descendants of the Robinson family who last owned and operated the Mill.
+Dr Michael Robinson-Taylor and his sister Pauline unveiled a picture of the Windmill which until 1904 stood at to top of Windmill Hill opposite to St Mary Magdalene Church.
+Michael and Pauline are direct descendants of the Robinson family who last owned and operated the mill.

 The murals were made by Debbie Dean from local Community Group Art Start and took 1500 hours to make.
 Each one contains over 3,000 individual pieces of tile.
 They join a third mural, also by Debbie Dean, of the Bycullah Athenaeum which stood on Windmill Hill about half way up where there used to be a car garage.